devSouvik/personality-tracker/README.md

 sample Flutter project.

-still in it's development stage
+still in it's developmental stage

 # want to contribute ??
 <br> 1- install android studio in your device </br>